craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 - [ ] Grab
 - [ ] Bolt

 After some travel, the party encounters the lair of the kooky necromancer that has been making the undead in the area.
-KS has stayed mobile, and has his personal assistant flesh golem carry his gear.
+KS has stayed mobile, but he travels with his undead entarage - he has a few ghoul that carry his equipment and some Fierstjerren assistants.
 Definitely gonna try to bolt if the party doesnt sneak up.
 Definitely gonna recur if the party doesn't end him.